-Premises and equipment were clean.
+Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
-Improvements could be made to the process for ensuring equipment is serviced according to manufacturer's guidance.

 The practice had suitable arrangements for dealing with medical and other emergencies.

 We found that this practice was providing effective care in accordance with the relevant regulations.